Dukes Creek Falls Recreation Area Info

 From there the trail trades pavement for well-packed dirt, widens enough to fit a small truck, and drops in elevation via a series of stairs and platforms.

-At .3 miles you can take a brief detour to see picturesque Davis Creek (which makes a great spot for a break on the climb back up), or head left to descend deep into the lush valley.
+At .3 miles you can take a brief detour to see picturesque Davis Creek (which really dazzles in the the golden light of the morning sun), or head left to descend deep into the lush valley.

 There are 3 sharp switchbacks over the course of one mile, with the sounds (and several sightings) of the beloved GA waterfalls along the way.

 After spending time soaking in the exceptional views at the base of Dukes Creek Falls, you’ll make your way back up the hill, completing the 2-mile waterfall hike.